-However, all workers are asked to avoid the use of public transport as far as possible and use more environment friendly options such as walking and cycling.
+However, all workers are asked to avoid the use of public transport as far as possible and use more environment-friendly options such as walking and cycling.

-Clarifying the conditions in which businesses would reopen, Johnson said: "Throughout this period of the next two months we will be driven not by mere hope or economic necessity.
-We are going to be driven by the science, the data and public health.
-And I must stress again all of this is conditional, it all depends on a series of big ifs."
+Clarifying the conditions in which businesses would reopen, Johnson said: “Throughout this period of the next two months we will be driven not by mere hope or economic necessity.
+We are going to be driven by science, data and public health.
+And I must stress again all of this is conditional, it all depends on a series of big ifs.”

 The Bank of England has already warned that the UK economy is heading towards its sharpest recession on record.

 The Bank’s latest Monetary Policy Report showed the UK economy plunging into its first recession in more than a decade.
 The economy shrinks by 3 per cent in the first quarter of 2020, followed by an unprecedented 25 per cent decline in the three months to June.